-Provides policies and procedures to create a safe environment for all children.
+Provides policies and procedures to create a safe environment for all minors.
 Evaluates existing protections and risk management strategies for the local church.
-Surveys protocols for crisis response, reporting, screening, and training for the unique safety needs of children.
-Students will have the opportunity to research, evaluate, and apply policies for child safety.
+Surveys protocols for crisis response, reporting, screening, and training for the unique safety needs of next generation ministry.
+Students will have the opportunity to research, evaluate, and apply policies for safety in ministry contexts.